 Actor Adam Baldwin tweeted the doctored video to his over 200,000 followers.
 The Twitter account for Gab, a social network popular with the alt-right that’s similar to Twitter, also shared the video, which now has more than 1,700 retweets.
 Gab has also been tweeting other altered photos and memes of González.

-The attacks on Gonzalez are part of the Right's attempt to discredit the students.
+The attacks on Gonzalez contribute to the blatant lack of trust the right has for the students.
 On the day of the march, the NRA posted a Facebook status questioning the authenticity of the protests.

-Prior conspiracy theories contended the Parkland students’ interviews were scripted, or even worse, that the students were paid “crisis actors.”
+That mirrors prior conspiracies that the Parkland students’ interviews were scripted, or even further, that they’re paid “crisis actors.”
 Most of this conspiracy centered on Hogg, another particularly vocal survivor of the Parkland massacre.

 Hogg vehemently denied the accusations.